Greetings mate and Welcome aboard!

 This is likely due to some strange peaks and dips moving into the upper mid-range.

-Moreover, the Elear exhibits noticeable fuzz and grain in its sound signature, further detracting from the overall experience.
+Moreover, the Elear exhibits noticeable fuzz and grain in its sound signature, further detracting from the overall vibe.

-This graininess can obscure fine details in music and create a less-than-optimal listening experience.
+This graininess can obscure fine details in music and create a less-than-optimal sound environment.

 Additionally, the sound from the Elear tends to feel recessed, lacking the forwardness and engagement expected from high-quality headphones.